microsoft/aksworkshop/_entries/02-01 challenge1.md

 experience downtime.

-You have also found out that Azure has a managed Kubernetes service, AKS (Azure Kubernetes Service) which is currently in Preview and deploys version 1.8+
+You have also found out that Azure has a managed Kubernetes service, AKS (Azure Kubernetes Service) which is currently in Preview and deploys version 1.7.7 at the time of writing.

 You need to: